dustinpfister/blog_posts/_posts/lodash_array.md

 ## 1 - lodash array methods

 In lodash there are a number of methods that are consisted array methods, rather than object methods and collection methods.
 In javaScript an array is actually a kind of object, it is just a certain kind of object that is formated in a way in which it is a collection of numbered index and value key pairs, along with a length property that reflects the count of those key value pairs.
-In addition an array in javaScript has some built in prototype methods.
-Many of the lodash array methods are now part of this prototype, but that is not the case with all of them.
-In addition many of the lodash equivalents of the core javaScript array prototype methods are collection methods that are designed to work with arrays as well as most objects in general as well.
+In addition an array in javaScript has some built in prototype methods that are inherited such as Array.forEach.

+Many of the lodash array methods are now part of the native javaScript prototype, but that is not the case with all of them.
+In addition many of the lodash equivalents of the core javaScript array prototype methods are collection methods that are designed to work with arrays as well as most objects in general on top of that.
+So this makes the process of covering lodash array methods a little complicated, as there are just plain old lodash array methods, and then there are collection methods that work with objects in general.

+So in this section I will be going just over some array methods in lodash, and briefly cover some of the collection methods as well later in this post.

-## 2 - The \_.chunk method
+### 1.1 - The \_.chunk method

 The [\_.chunk method](/2017/09/13/lodash-chunk/) is a lodash array method that can be used to break a linear array into an array of arrays of a given length.
 The need to do this comes up now and then and the chunk method helps to make quick work of this, and allow me to move on with a project rather than writing this usual suspect from scratch.